TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 							- In ethernet network each **Network Interface Card (NIC)** of all hosts has a uniqie MAX address in the hardware
 							- Uses hexadecimal number- A3:B4:27:AF:2E
 							- When hosts receives packer on the network, it looks to see if the destination MAC address of the packet matches its own MAX address, if not then it ignores the packet/frame
+							- MAC Table can handle around 8000 MAC Addresses so it's not great for very large networks
 						- **Payload**- the data to be sent
 						- **CRC Checksum**- provices information to check if data has been corrupted
 				- **Ethernet Hub**- accept data on one port and send data out all other ports